diazjhozua/tribe-manager/Aggregates.md

 5. **Sprint Cycles**: Current sprint points reset at sprint boundaries
 6. **Historical Data**: Point history maintains full audit trail of achievements

+### Shop Management
+1. **Point Balance**: Users can only purchase rewards if they have sufficient points in the tribe
+2. **Stock Management**: Physical rewards must respect inventory limits
+3. **Approval Workflow**: High-value or restricted rewards require manager approval
+4. **Expiration Logic**: Purchased rewards expire based on validityDays configuration
+5. **Purchase Limits**: Users cannot exceed maxPendingPurchases setting
+6. **Tribe Membership**: Only tribe members can purchase from the tribe's shop

 ### Cross-Aggregate Rules
 1. **Task Assignment**: Users can only be assigned to tasks in tribes they belong to
 2. **Permission Inheritance**: Task permissions are inherited from tribe membership
 3. **Data Consistency**: Removing a user from a tribe must handle their task assignments
+4. **Point Integration**: Points earned in tribe tasks can be spent in tribe shop
+5. **Shop Access**: Shop availability is tied to tribe membership status
+6. **Purchase Authorization**: Shop purchases require validation against current tribe point balance
-4. **Audit Trail**: All aggregate changes must update timestamp fields
+7. **Audit Trail**: All aggregate changes must update timestamp fields